opencomputeproject/SAI/doc/spec.md

 # High-Level design notes
 An Adapter is a driver that implements the SAI service layer for a given forwarding element, and is typically (though not necessarily) provided with that element.
 This Adapter is responsible for discovery and binding to the underlying forwarding element, including loading or attaching to whatever other sub-modules it requires.

-Adapters are intended to be as simple as possible, holding no configuration, and only the state received from the Control stack and the forwarding element required to accomplish it's task.
-Our design strives to push the bookkeeping complexity from Adapter into the Control stack wherever possible.
+Adapters are intended to be as simple as possible, holding no persistent configuration, and keeping only the state received from the Control stack and the forwarding element required to accomplish it's task.
+The design strives to push the bookkeeping complexity from Adapter into the Control stack wherever possible.

 The Adapter module is loaded into a hosting process ("Adapter Host") and then initialized.
-During initialization the Adapter initiates discovery process of the specified instance of a switching entity.
-A switching entity is a top-level object in this API.
+During initialization the Adapter initiates discovery process of the specified instance of the forwarding element.

 There could be multiple Adapter Hosts running at the same time.
-Each Adapter Host is responsible for managing a portion of functions within the forwarding element.
-For example, an IP routing Adapter Host is responsible for syncing IP routes to the forwarding element, while a counter Adapter Host is responsible for reading counters from the forwarding element.
+Each Adapter Host may be responsible for managing a portion of functions within the forwarding element.
+For example, an IP routing Adapter Host may be responsible for syncing IP routes to the forwarding element, while another Adapter Host might be responsible for reading counters from the forwarding element.

 Key assumptions, design decisions and API semantic clarifications:
 - CRUD (Create/Read/Update/Delete) based API to manage the SAI objects.
 - Adapter is not the source of the critical persisted state.
-It can crash or be shut down and the Control stack will be able to recover from such an event.
+It can crash or be shut down and the Control stack will be able to survive such an event, restart the Adaptor, and then bring it back to a correct operational state.
-- If specific attributes are required for SAI object, but not specified as part of the create function, then the Adapter should choose an appropriate default if it can, or fail if it cannot.
+- If specific attributes are required for a SAI object, but are not specified as part of the create function, then the Adapter should choose an appropriate default if it can, or fail if it cannot.
 - Deletion of an object that is referenced should fail (e.g. removal of router when interface exist).

 ![A switch system with SAI](figures/sai_switch_system_architecture.png "Figure 1: A switch system with SAI")